Agoric/documentation/main/getting-started/intro-zoe.md

 Now Alice uses the installation to create a new instance.
 She must also tell Zoe about the ERTP issuers she wants to use, by specifying their role with Keywords.
-Alice was escrowing moola, so she uses the keyword `Asset` to label the `moolaIssuer`.
-She wanted simoleans, so she uses the keyword `Price` to label the `simoleanIssuer`.
+Alice was escrowing Moola, so she uses the keyword `Asset` to label the `moolaIssuer`.
+She wanted Simoleans, so she uses the keyword `Price` to label the `simoleanIssuer`.
 When you create a new instance of the contract ([see permalink to line 58](https://github.com/Agoric/agoric-sdk/blob/23c3f9df56940230e21a16b4861f40197192fdea/packages/zoe/src/contracts/atomicSwap.js#L58))